How 5 Brands Grew Their Customer Lifetime Value 2X in Less Than 1 Year with Loyalty Programs

 It’s a classic startup story: they started in a garage with one bearded dragon that laid eggs.
 Now they are expanding beyond a 5,000 sq ft warehouse by breeding exotic animals, and offering supplies for every kind of pet.

-DBDPet realized, however, that it was difficult to explain where to buy supplies for the pets they sold.
+DBDPet realised, however, that it was difficult to explain where to buy supplies for the pets they sold.
 Today, they strive to be a one-stop shop for all reptile supplies while providing accurate and useful information about the nurturing and care for these pets.

 For DBDPet, their path to customer loyalty was built from their expertise and the steady stream of advice and content they deliver to their community.